kurohat/writeUp/TryHackMe/Easy-Peasy.md

 - /robots.txt (Status: 200)
 The first flag is in one of the directory.
 Note that the flag is encoded. encode it and summit ur flag.
 ## port 65524 apache
-Same as port 80, we use gobuster to directory brute forcing.
+Same as port 80, use `gobuster` for directory brute forcing.
 In the meantime I was waiting for result from go buster.
 I looks around and find the 3rd flag. here is what I found with gobuster.
 - /index.html (Status: 200)
 - /robots.txt (Status: 200)
 this is odd. but let go and check what we have.
 I found a encoded string hidden in `/index.html`. decode it and it will give you a hidden directory call `/n0th1__________`.